 Not everyone always has good miso in the kitchen, especially if you don't cook Japanese dishes regularly.
 In case you need a substitute, here are some other ingredients that can come to the rescue.

-- Soy sauce: Soy sauce is one of the most common substitutes because it has a similar umami kick.
+Soy sauce: Soy sauce is one of the most common substitutes because it has a similar umami kick.
 However, note that soy sauce is saltier and less creamy than miso.
-It also may darken your dish due to its dark brown color, like in this baked teriyaki salmon.
+It also may darken your dish due to its dark brown color.

 But the tamari available in most stores contains excess salt, which can be a problem for those who are trying to limit their sodium intake.